lmarchyok/lmarchyok/README.md

 Hello!

-My name is Leo Marchyok, and I'm a computer science student and undergraduate researcher at OSU.
-My primary focus is in machine learning/data science, however I've recently been exploring backend to frontend web development!
+My name is Leo Marchyok, and I'm a computer science student and undergraduate AI researcher at Oregon State University.
+My primary research focus is in privacy/security in Large Language Models.